What are you guys?

 I don’t have an instrument.
 Can I buy/rent one?

 You have a few options here.
-You can either rent an instrument from the band in the fall (for a $50 rental fee per semester) or, if you’re in for the long haul, there are music stores in walking and driving distance from the Yale campus.
+You can either rent an instrument from the band in the fall (for a $50 rental fee per semester) or, if you’re in for the long haul, there are within local driving distance from the Yale campus.
 (Those are also good choices when you find that you need cork grease, valve oil, a lyre or flip folder or something of the sort.)

 Do I need to get anything ahead of time?

 The YPMB uniform consists of a blue band blazer and white pants, both of which are provided by us (cost is included in your nominal registration fee–the blazer is rented and must be returned but the pants are ordered in your size at the beginning of the season and will be yours to keep).
 You’ll also need a white, long-sleeved, collared, button-down shirt, which you may want to purchase ahead of time, or you can do when you get to campus.
 And if you still really want to bring something, we like peppers and onions on our pizza.

 This is all great!
 What do I need to do?

 Well, you should show up to the Yale Bands Information Meeting that will be held Monday, August 28, at 6:30 pm in Room 301 Hendrie Hall in the Adams Center for Musical Arts.
 We’ll attach you to a section leader and make you feel at home.

 If, purely hypothetically, I were to end up in Cambridge, MA, with a large group of unaffiliated musicians who just happened to be playing Yale songs, and we decided to walk down the middle of a major intersection at 1 am playing tunes, and someone with an unhealthy attachment to their sleeping hours called the police, and we dodged them for an hour or so while continuing to play, and then we decided to make a break for it, and in the process of hurtling a hedge I lost a sax reed, would the cost of replacing that reed be tax-deductible?